 Be sure you download Python 3 instead of Python 2.

-You can download and install just Python (from Python.org) or get a different distribution, which includes by default additional packages/functions and interfaces (but you can also download and install them yourself).
+You can download and install just Python (from Python.org) or get a different distribution, which includes by default additional packages/functions and interfaces for Steps 2 and 3 (but you can also download and install them yourself).
 The most popular distributions include:

 The Anaconda distribution (above) comes with the most used and common Data Science packages already installed so you can skip this step.